-A study by IDG in 2014 shows that LinkedIn, Skype and other services are the cloud tools most used by employees (90%), followed by file sharing or collaboration tools (79%).
+A study by IDG in 2014 shows that LinkedIn, Skype and other services are the cloud tools most used by employees (90 percent), followed by file sharing or collaboration tools (79 percent).

 With the consumer apps ecosystem becoming more diverse, businesses and IT teams will need to adapt their approaches to how employees do business.
 And that favors a product-driven approach.